-- The student must apply to the Traditional or Graduate & Professional Studies program and be accepted by the OKWU Admissions Office. - The student must complete a FAFSA. - The student must complete Entrance Counseling and Master Promissory Note (this initial requirement is for GPS students; Traditional students do not need to complete this prior to receiving an aid offer).
+- The student must apply to the Traditional or Graduate & Professional Studies program and be accepted by the OKWU Admissions Office. - The student must complete a FAFSA or Federal Aid Waiver.

 Once a student's FAFSA populates in the Office of Financial Aid software, communication such as missing documents letters and emails are sent to applicants to make them aware of any additional information that may be needed.
-Without these documents, no financial aid can be disbursed and is generally not packaged.
+Without these documents, no financial aid can be disbursed and might not be packaged.

-When the financial aid offer has been created, the student is notified via email to visit the OKWU Financial Aid Portal.
-The aid offer consists of a combination of scholarships, grants, loans, or work-study, depending on eligibility.
+When the financial aid offer has been created, the student is notified via email to visit the OKWU Financial Aid Dashboard.
+The aid offer consists of a combination of scholarships, grants, loans, or workstudy, depending on eligibility.
 The total aid cannot exceed the student's total cost of attendance, and, if any need-based aid is awarded, that total cannot exceed the student's calculated need.
 The aid is disbursed to each student each semester/term.